 Make sure that there is someone at your camp to show the driver where to pump AND to pay for the servicing.
 Keep in mind that the sanitation vendor only accepts cash so plan accordingly.
 Also, if they can’t get to your rig, they’re not going to be able to service it.
 Leave a space for the service truck to get to your RV.
 Pump hoses cannot reach beyond 30 feet.

 We also used an outdoor shower to freshen up.
 You should use the RV shower only every other day.
 Use unscented baby wipes to keep fresh between showers.

 RVs in Black Rock City are not the most welcome site, but they can be used strategically in camp to great effect.
 During the windstorms, RVs can protect the tents from blowing away.
 Place your RVs along the boundary of the campsite to protect the common areas from the windstorms.
 Your campmates in tents will appreciate you for it, as will visitors to your camp.

 RVs are much more fun when they become art!

 - Have fun with the logo (as long as it is reversible)

 - Decorate it.
-One of the best RVs I saw was a RV covered in fur (a FUR-V), and one had huge legs (like when the house landed on the wicked witch of the east in the Wizard of Oz).
-I used bamboo, PVC piping and a parachute to give shade and add some flair
+One of the best RVs someone long ago who wrote some of this copy ever saw was a RV covered in fur (a FUR-V), and one had huge legs (like when the house landed on the wicked witch of the east in the Wizard of Oz).
+Said someone used bamboo, PVC piping and a parachute to give shade and add some flair.